Inferring Pluggable Types with Machine Learning: Background: Model Architectures

+CodeQwen 1.5-7B-Chat\footnote{https://qwenlm.github.io/blog/codeqwen1.5/} is a fully open-source transformer (7 B params, 64 K context) trained on 3 T code tokens spanning 92 programming languages, and attains 83.5\% on HumanEval-plus and 78.7\% on MBPP-plus, outscoring other 7B code models~\footnote{https://huggingface.co/Qwen/CodeQwen1.5-7B-Chat}.
+The model is fine-tuned with a synthetic instruction corpus that couples long-context code snippets with conversational tasks~\cite{bai2023qwen}.
+Because CodeQwen 1.5-7B-Chat outperforms StarCoder 2, CodeLlama 7 B and DeepSeek-Coder on major code benchmarks, it is an appropriate open-source baseline.
 The LLM approach leverages a vast knowledge base, ensuring a diverse understanding of coding patterns and practices, significantly beneficial for inferring type qualifiers by understanding the broader context and nuances in code.
-LLMs have recently been used to great effect in a number of software engineering domains~\cite{ozkaya2023application}.
-The model's limitation is that if certain edge cases or less common programming constructs are underrepresented, the model's inference capability might be constrained for those scenarios.
-Crucially, LLMs may struggle with deep semantic understanding of code, they are only predicting the next token in a sequence.
-In practice, there are other limits for using LLMs.
-For example, Magicoder limits its output to 2048 tokens.
+LLMs have recently been used to great effect in a number of software engineering domains~\cite{abhik-agent-opinion,miserendino2025swe,mundler2024swt,bouzenia2025repairagent,yang2024swe,ozkaya2023application, wu2023large, xiong2023program, ross2023programmer}.
+Their limitation is that they may struggle with deep semantic understanding of code, as they are only predicting the next token in a sequence.
+Specifically, LLMs hallucinate about code structure.
+These hallucinations add up when scaled to hundreds of thousands of lines of code.
+While CodeQwen benefits from the 64 K-token window, it can still hallucinate nonsensical changes, like adding or removing import statements in large files.
+All current LLM systems hallucinate since their function is to predict the next token.
+To get around this limitation, we only asked the LLM ``yes or no'' questions, restricting its ability to change code (see \cref{sec:finetune} for more details).
+In practice, there are other limits on LLMs, like token limits and cost.